 #1.
 Registration of the stock broking house

-You can get the full list of stockbroking firms in Nigeria from the websites of SEC and NSE.
+You can get the full list of stockbroking firms in Nigeria from the websites of SEC and Nigeria Stock Exchange.
 There are over 300 registered stock broking houses in the country.
 On these lists you will found active and inactive firms with the contact addresses of their Chief Executive Officers.
 You will also find a list of firms that have been suspended from trading and those that have been delisted for various reasons.